-I have spent much of the last 20 years in pursuit of solicitor files and thereby considering how best to how to get records from solicitors to enable investigation of the insolvent companies that I have been appointed over as liquidator.
+I have spent much of the last 20 years engaged in the pursuit of solicitor files and thereby considering how best to how to get records from solicitors to enable investigation of the insolvent individuals and companies that I have been appointed over as trustee in bankruptcy or liquidator.

-Whilst I have done this in my capacity as Liquidator in many instances, the principles where matters of ‘agency’ are concerned will usually apply to any client seeking to get records from your accountant.
+Whilst I have done this in my capacity as Liquidator in many instances, the principles where matters of ‘agency’ are concerned will usually apply to any client seeking to get records from your accountant or solicitor.

 How to get your solicitor files can sometimes be a challenging matter.
 On occasion, this has culminated in court action.